ContiLab-usc/Praxis-BGM/README.md

 - `Praxis_BGM_Tutorial.ipynb`: notebook walkthrough

 ### Recommended environment
-To keep the package, tutorials, and application examples in one place, use a dedicated Conda environment named `Praxis_env`.
+To keep the package and tutorials in one place, use a dedicated Conda environment named `Praxis_env`.

 Create and activate the environment: